All Episodes

 I'll give you the last word.

-Well, I just wanted to say that I appreciate your time and and we all of us thank you for your patriism, patriotism to this country.
+And all of us thank you for your patriotism to this country.

-But they they've warned me at a young age that I would be faced in my lifetime with socialism or communism.
+But they've warned me at a young age that I would be faced in my lifetime with socialism or communism.

-My one grandma told me that when bread got to five dollars a loaf, I have no idea why she said five dollars.
+My one grandma told me that when bread got to $5 a loaf, I have no idea why she said $5, but I'll always remember that.

 I've told this to my kids and my grandkids.

-I I I buy good bread.
+I buy good bread.

-And we're we're we're just around the corner.
+And we're just around the corner.

-It's not not about Republican versus Democrat anymore.
+It's not about Republican versus Democrat anymore.

 It's about good versus evil.